lvgl/lvgl/docs/details/widgets/bar.rst

 Overview
 ********

-The bar object has a background and an indicator on it.
+The bar Widget has a background and an indicator on it.
 The width of the indicator is set according to the current value of the bar.

-Vertical bars can be created if the width of the object is smaller than its height.
+Vertical bars can be created if the width of the Widget is smaller than its height.

 Not only the end, but also the start value of the bar can be set, which